Expanded Duties (Functions)

-- Download the Enrollment Form HERE, print it out and fill out the form.
+- Download the Enrollment Form and the Affidavit to be signed by your current employer, print it out and fill out the form.

-- Email a copy of your Dental Assistant Certificate and an affidavit (download and print here) signed by your current employer to:
+- Email or upload a copy of your Dental Assistant Certificate, Enrollment Form, and an affidavit signed by your current employer:

 To register for the EDDA program applicant must meet at least ONE of the criteria below:

 - Possesses current certification that the candidate is a Certified Dental Assistant.